openpnp/openpnp/Nozzle-Tip-Changer.md

     ![Cloning Error](https://user-images.githubusercontent.com/9963310/132630990-3b837a30-3d3e-4097-9c83-577aa12481cf.png)

 * Marking a nozzle tip changer slot as **Locked** prevents any cloning to/from it.
 Use it if this slot is different from others.
-This must be used for the "unloaded" nozzle tip stand-in.
+This should also be used for the ["unloaded" stand-in for the bare nozzle](https://github.com/openpnp/openpnp/wiki/Contact-Probing-Nozzle#z-calibration-for-the-bare-nozzle).